 Dithering can be done in multiple ways:

 - Checkerboard dithering (also known as simply “checkerboarding”) is not recommended in most cases, because it is too repetitive and usually doesn’t fit the material.
 Special cases include chainmail and some particle effects.
-It looks like, well, a checkerboard of two colors.
+It looks, exactly as you'd expect, like a checkerboard of two colors.

 - Regular dithering (sometimes called “conventional dithering” or simply “dithering”) consists of displacing pixels around the color border in such a way that little to no checkerboarding is created.
 These displaced pixels may look random, but oftentimes are cleverly laid out to avoid visual issues.
-Displaced pixels usually take the shape of a single 1x1 pixel wide square or a 2x1 pixel rectangle, but never full intentional lines.
-Regular dithering shouldn’t convey any sense of directionality!
+Displaced pixels are usually a single pixel or sometimes a small cluster, but regular dithering should never convey any sense of directionality.

 - Color banding describes the phenomenon of noticeable stripes of a single color appearing as a result of using multiple colors for a transition.
 This goes hand in hand with having no blending methods being employed, and just like using no blending it has a flat look which is generally undesirable.
 This can be prevented in many ways, such as through the usage of added colors, antialiasing, or simply reducing the amount or size of bands.